 We prove the bound on the number of computation steps of Algorithm \ref{alg} by counting the number of steps needed for a single call excluding the recursive calls (i.e., lines \ref{algo large w realization}, \ref{algo case 1 rec real}, \ref{algo realization f(s, t^*)}, \ref{algo small w recursion}) and bounding the number of recursion steps.

-Note that the number of recursive calls of the algorithm is bounded by $2m$ since in each of the recursive calls in lines \ref{algo case 1 rec real}, \ref{algo realization f(s, t^*)}, \ref{algo small w recursion}, the number $m$ of alternating inputs decreases by $1$, and since in the only other recursive call in line \ref{algo large w realization}, $m$ remains the same, but in this case, we recursively compute $f((), t)$, thus $m$ will decrease in the next recursive call.
+Note that whenever two non-disjoint sequences of inputs are considered as alternating inputs in the algorithm, one of the sequences must be a subset of the other.
+Therefore, the number of alternating input sequences considered by the algorithm can be bounded by $m$.
+Moreover, in each of the recursive calls in lines \ref{algo case 1 rec real}, \ref{algo realization f(s, t^*)}, \ref{algo small w recursion}, the number of alternating inputs decreases by $1$, and in the only other recursive call in line \ref{algo large w realization}, the number remains the same, but in this case, we recursively compute $f((), t)$, thus the number of alternating inputs will decrease in the next recursive call.
+Thus, the number of recursive calls in the algorithm is bounded by $2m$.

 Note that in each call of Algorithm~\ref{alg}, we compute at most one symmetric binary tree.
 Since each symmetric tree we construct has at most $m+n$ inputs, due to Remark~\ref{sym tree bound}, this takes $\mathcal{O}((m+n) \log_2 (m+n))$ steps per tree.